Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

 An 89th-minute sub in that Astana defeat, Galbraith didn’t get much of a chance to show what he can do.

-Mengi became the 11th academy graduate to make their debut under Solskjaer, coming off the bench against LASK in the Europa League.
+Mengi became the 11th academy graduate to make their debut under Solskjaer, coming off the bench against LASK in the Europa League in August 2020.

 The defender impressed for United’s Under-23 and Under-18 teams in 2019-20 and is tipped for a bright future at Old Trafford.